United Kingdom·March - April

 Be gentle and don't go out of your depth

 If you do decide to have a dip , please be gentle on yourself, go in slowly and incrementally.
 Then when you are up to your waist slowly submerge.
 There is no need to go out of your depth.
-You dip at your own risk.
+You go in the sea at your own risk.

 Head torch or torch